sunsmoke/bithammer/README.md

 # BitHammer

-#### The last conversation you'll ever have about BitTorrent using up the network.
+#### The BitTorrent BanHammer.

-    NOTE: This program is aggressive.
-Before using it, you should get permission from the owner of any network you are using.
+    NOTE: BitHammer is FOR RESEARCH PURPOSES ONLY.
+          Get permission from a network's owner before using it.
           You assume all responsibility for it's use.

 BitTorrent is ok.
+Using BitTorrent on your own network is your own business.
 Using BitTorrent on public wifi is not.
-BitTorrent aggressively soaks up bandwidth and connections, rendering other programs useless and users frustrated.
+BitTorrent aggressively soaks up bandwidth and connections, rendering other programs useless, and other users and admins frustrated.

 http://askubuntu.com/questions/16680/using-a-bittorrent-client-slows-down-internet-connection

-After a year of traveling, struggling with broken wifi spots, and talking with frustrated helpless non-technical people who owned/managed them, I wrote this script to help network users and owners.
+Over a year of traveling, I've consistently struggled with broken wifi spots overloaded with torrent traffic.
+After talking with the frustrated non-technical people who owned/managed them, I wrote this program to help network users and owners.

+This program:
-This program listens for BitTorrent clients on the network, adds their IP's to a ban list, then bans them from the network for as long as the program is running.
+  1. Listens for BitTorrent clients on the network,
+  2. Adds their IPs and MACs to a ban list,
+  3. Bans them from the network for as long as the program is running.

-## To run on Linux:
+## BitHammer on Linux:

 Install `python` and `scapy`: